 List Discounts on Coupon Sites

 A lot of consumers use coupons to try out new businesses.
-If you want more ways to reach potential customers online, list your discounts on popular coupon sites that list coupons for local businesses.
+So, if you want another way to reach potential customers online, list your discounts on popular coupon sites for local businesses.

 Create and Advertise a Customer Loyalty Program

 Services like Punchcard and Belly allow you to create digital loyalty programs for customers.
 A loyalty program gives first-time customers an incentive to come back.
 They receive discounts the more they spend on your business.
 Customers may like your business, but they may also need that extra bit of encouragement to return.